Chiang Mai Festivals and Events in 2016

 Chiang Mai Arts and Culture Festival: April

 Young Shan men are taken around the city and paraded in glorious robes.
 This event occurs throughout the city, and it's one of the customs that is completed before these men are ordained as monks.
-It's an important time in these young men's lives, and it indicates they have gone through a grueling training to prepare for this day.
+It's an important time in these young men's lives, and it indicates they have gone through a gruelling training to prepare for this day.
 When you see these men going through the streets, you'll be one of those who are in the know.

 Songkran Festival: April